-Math and Science College Prep graduation requirements and grading policies are in alignment with University of California (UC) and California State University (CSU), undergraduate admissions requirements.
-Like the UC, CSU and other accredited colleges and universities throughout the United States, MSCP students may earn passing grades of "A", "B", and "C." MSCP does not issue the letter grade of "D," since colleges & universities do not accept "Ds" for college admission.
-Students who do not demonstrate proficiency in a course earning a grade of fail, "NP", are required to retake the course to earn credit.
-Students who have "D" grades on transcripts prior to this policy receive unit credit but not UC/CSU "A-G" course completion.
+STEM Prep students may earn passing letter grades of "A", "B", and "C." STEM Prep does not issue the letter grade of "D," since colleges and universities do not accept "Ds" for college admission.
+Students who do not demonstrate proficiency in a course will earn an "NP" (Not Passing) and may be at risk of not being promoted to the next grade.